laurencemadsen/Nano-Basic/README.md

 # Nano-Basic

-This program was an assignment for a class which allowed me to showcase my in-depth knowledge of the Swift language and create a fun and interesting program.
+This program was an assignment for a class which allowed me to showcase my in-depth knowledge of the Swift language and create a very small programming language which helps reinforce the knowledge for how interpreting, tokenizing, and parsing a programming language actually works.
 Since not all the code written is mine I've included below the assignment description and objective as well as instructions to build and run the tests.

 ## Building NanoBASIC and Running Programs
 You can run a source file through the NanoBASIC interpreter by first building NanoBASIC: